An Explosion In Visitors Is Threatening The Very Things National Parks Try To Protect

 In nearby Moab, help wanted signs are also posted along Main Street, including at the popular Back of Beyond Books.
 Owner Andy Nettell spent most of his career as a Park Service ranger.

-Business owners and elected officials in this famous adventure tourism town are now worried that long term, visitors might stop coming because services are limited and the natural beauty is getting trampled.
+Business owners and elected officials in this famous adventure-tourism town are worried that long term, visitors might stop coming because services are limited and the natural beauty is getting trampled.

-Still, according to a range of interviews with business owners, local leaders and visitors, most everyone seemed to agree that the crowds that have built and built over the years are now seriously threatening the very thing national parks were set aside to protect.
+Still, according to a range of interviews with business owners, local leaders and visitors, most everyone seemed to agree that the crowds that have built up over the years are seriously threatening the very thing national parks were set aside to protect.

-"I think because more than ever with the pandemic, people are trying to get in here and there's an influx that they should regulate it to a certain extent," says Ollie Hays.
+"I think because more than ever with the pandemic, people are trying to get in here, and there's an influx that they should regulate it to a certain extent," Ollie Hays says.

 She was visiting Arches with her husband and family as part of a summer road trip through the West from their home in Virginia.
 They got to the Windows Arch trailhead parking lot by 7 a.m. and barely got in.